ruwanithanu/contact-app/README.md

-# topo-contact-app - Front-end Project
+# test-contact-app - Front-end Project

- The Topo Contact App solution is a stand-alone REST API project (.NET CORE API), and a front-end project (React).
+ The Test Contact App solution is a stand-alone REST API project (.NET CORE API), and a front-end project (React).

 ## App Details